tudinhh/mini-runtime/model/add/add.md

 ## Compilation
 ### Capture the model and translate to MLIR
 The model is captured by Pytorch.
-Then, it is exported into `torch` dialect.
+Then, it is compiled into `torch` dialect.
 ```Python
 module_torch = torchscript.compile(
     model,